-While some exercises have a tool that lets you click on a symbol, sometimes there are a limited number of symbols available in the entry form, sometimes there is no form and the instructions on typing mathematics are not currently available.
+While some exercises have a tool that lets you click on a symbol, sometimes, there are a limited number of symbols available in the entry form.
+In some cases, there is no form, and the instructions on typing mathematics are not currently available.

 Here's the breakdown on how to enter some common symbols:

 Type * or shift-8 on an American keyboard.
 Example: 3 times 4 is "3*4".